 - Thou Shalt Not Kill: The reason Aang has such trouble with the idea of killing Ozai.

-- Wham Episode: Aang learns about Fire Lord Ozai's plans to destroy Ba Sing Se and fight the Fire Lord.
-Aang disappears and finds himself on a mysterious island.
+- Wham Episode: Aang learns about Fire Lord Ozai's plans to destroy the Earth Kingdom.
+Aang also disappears and finds himself on a mysterious island.